 To learn more about other types of cardiomyopathy, see What is Cardiomyopathy?

 Our outcomes speak for themselves.
 Please review our facts and figures and if you have any questions don't hesitate to ask.

 Milind Desai, MD, MBA – Center Director

 Cardiovascular Medicine and Imaging

-Imaging specialists use the latest imaging techniques, such as tissue Doppler imaging, color M-Mode Doppler, transesophageal echocardiography, MR and CT help to diagnose hypertrophic cardiomyopathy and determine the best treatment.
+Cardiovascular specialists use the latest techniques, such as tissue Doppler imaging, color M-Mode Doppler, transesophageal echocardiography, MR and CT help to diagnose hypertrophic cardiomyopathy and determine the best treatment.
 This group of physicians will evaluate you and begin to develop your plan of care.
-Subsequently, based on your evaluation, they may refer you to their colleagues in interventional cardiology and cardiothoracic surgery.
+This will include risk stratification for sudden cardiac death as well as symptom relief from obstruction to flow of blood.
+Subsequently, based on your evaluation, they may refer you to their colleagues in electrophysiology, interventional cardiology and cardiothoracic surgery.

 Cardiovascular Medicine, Section of Electrophysiology and Pacing

 In some patients, implantable cardioverter defibrillator (ICD) devices are required to prevent sudden death in patients with HCM.
 We have a team of electrophysiologists who specialize in rhythm disorders and devices who are consulted as needed for patients with HCM.